ben-rogerson/twin.macro/docs/styled-components/next.md

 | debugProp      | `boolean` | `false`                | Add a prop to your elements in development so you can see the original tailwind classes, eg: `<div data-tw="bg-black" />` |
 | debug          | `boolean` | `false`                | Display information in your terminal about the Tailwind class conversions                                                 |

-If twin’s default `styled` and `css` imports need to be adjusted, you can do so with the following config:<br/>
+If twin’s default `styled` and `css` imports need to be adjusted, you can do so with the following config:

 ```js
 {